-If you are thinking about building a granny annexe in your garden, this ultimate guide will help you get things right, and give you some of the best tips and ideas based on our extensive experience in the field over the last few years.
+If you are thinking about building a custom build on site granny annexe in your garden, this ultimate guide will help you get things right, and give you some of the best tips and ideas based on our extensive experience in the field over the last few years.

-We have successfully built Granny Annexes (not all for Grannies) & self-build homes in:-
+We have successfully obtained permission to build Granny Annexes (not all for Grannies) in:-

 It is one of the best ways to add value to your home and become the owner of the “hot property” for resale purposes because multi-generation and independent relative living is becoming one of the most sought after types of property available.